- Thurs-Tues From

 - Drink plenty of water and eat normally.

 You must be at least 18 yrs old and no heavier than 220 lbs.
-Due to the extra work on the instructor and equipment wear, there is a $35 upcharge for clients exceeding 220 pounds, 230 pounds is the maximum allowed.
 For the safety of our guests we wash jumpsuits after each use and no longer rent goggles.
-The goggles start at $10 and are included in tandem pricing.
+The goggles start at $12 and are included in tandem pricing.

 You should plan to spend 2-6 hours here depending upon the size of your group, or possible delays due to weather, etc.